pyx-project/pyx/manual/graph.rst

    be added to the line.

-.. class:: rect(gradient=color.gradient.Grey)
+.. class:: rect(colorname="color", gradient=color.gradient.Grey, coloraxis=None, keygraph=_autokeygraph)

    This class is a style to plot colored rectangles into a two-dimensional graph.
    The size of the rectangles is taken from the data provided by the :class:`range` style.
-The additional data column named ``color`` specifies the color of the rectangle defined by *gradient*.
-The valid color range is [0:1].
+The additional data column named *colorname* specifies the color of the rectangle defined by *gradient*.
+The translation of the data values to the gradient is done by the *coloraxis*, which is set to be a linear axis if not provided by *coloraxis*.
+A key graph, a graphx instance, is generated automatically to indicate the color scale if not provided by *keygraph*.
+   If a *keygraph* is given, its ``x`` axis defines the color conversion and *coloraxis* is ignored.

 .. class:: histogram(lineattrs=[], steps=0, fromvalue=0, frompathattrs=[], fillable=0, rectkey=0, autohistogramaxisindex=0, autohistogrampointpos=0.5, epsilon=1e-10)